June 7, 2020

-A detailed valuation/practice prospectus will help you to understand the current value of your practice and give you a roadmap about options and opportunities within your practice.
-It will also include ways to increase practice profitability and practice value.
+A detailed valuation/prospectus will help you to understand the current value of your practice and give you a roadmap about options and opportunities within your practice.
+It will also include ways to increase practice profitability and value.

 Because no two practices are identical, it is important to understand the different factors that can affect your practice value.
 The following considerations will play an important part when determining your practice’s fair market value: